ikks/tldrtranslate/README.md

 ## Download and usage

  * Download for your platform from the [releases page](https://github.com/ikks/tldrtranslate/releases), take the latest one.
- * Download argostranslate API and argostranslate and make the API run.
+ * Download [Argos-API](https://github.com/Jaro-c/Argos-API) and [argos-translate](https://github.com/argosopentech/argos-translate) and make the API run.

 If you are having problems getting the API and argos-translate to run, please ask in https://app.element.io/#/room/#tldr-pages:matrix.org , maybe there is someone